-Find medical and healthcare volunteer programs and gap year medical electives abroad in places like Africa, Asia, Europe and Latin America.
-Search skilled and non-skilled projects in the developing world for students, graduates and medical professionals.
+Are you looking for medical and healthcare jobs abroad, volunteer programs and gap year medical electives?
+With One World 365 you can search skilled and non-skilled projects in the developing world for students, graduates and medical professionals.
 You could sign up to help in various different areas of medicine and healthcare, maybe you are already working in this profession, a student in training seeking work experience or you just have a desire to help people in need.
 There are short and long term placements in hospitals, clinics, outreach centres and remote community projects in destinations like Africa, Asia and Latin America.
 Some organisations offer structured placements whilst there are also free and paid volunteer programs.
 Apply for the most rewarding experience of your life today.

 Find medical and healthcare electives and gap year programs in the developing world in medicine, dentistry, midwifery, pharmacy, radiography, physiotherapy and nursing.

 Did you know you can go overseas and join important medical and healthcare jobs which bring much needed help to people and communities in developing countries.
 Maybe you are looking to get out of your comfort zone and do something totally different where you can really help people, if you have always dreamed about exploring new countries and would like to do something challenging then you will really enjoy a medical volunteer program.
 Medical missions bring a lot of care and attention to children and people in developing countries and you can be part of an outreach program which do amazing work.
 You will meet new people from all over the world who devote their lives to helping others and you will develop close bonds on these trips.